splunk/observability-workshop/content/en/other/3-auto-instrumentation/3-java-microservices-k8s/10-preparation.md

 * Host and Application logs

 To get Observability signals (**Metrics, Traces** and **Logs**) into the **Splunk Observability Cloud** we need to add an OpenTelemetry Collector to our Kubernetes cluster.
-For this workshop we will be using the Splunk Kubernetes Helm Chart for the Opentelemetry collector and install the collector in `Operator` mode as this is required for Zero-config.
+For this workshop, we will be using the Splunk Kubernetes Helm Chart for the Opentelemetry collector and installing the collector in `Operator` mode as this is required for Zero-config.

 ## 3. Install the OpenTelemetry Collector using Helm